Supernova-Studio/design-tokens-format-module/README.md

 Multi-line descriptions are also supported, and will be exported with `\n` where newline occurs.
 If the token doesn't have a description, the `comment` key is not generated.

+### Known limitations

+- Typography tokens exports only values that are supported by the Design Tokens Format Module, not for all typography properties that we have in Supernova.
+Missing typoraphy values: (tbd)

 ## Installing

-In order to make the Supernova Style Dictionary exporter available for your organization so you can start generating code from your design system, please follow the installation guide in our [developer documentation](https://developers.supernova.io/using-exporters/installing-exporters).
+In order to make the Supernova Design Tokens Format Module exporter available for your organization so you can start generating code from your design system, please follow the installation guide in our [developer documentation](https://developers.supernova.io/using-exporters/installing-exporters).

 ## Reporting Bugs or Requesting Features